meettyj/Tobacco-on-Twitter/Analysis/paperSummary.md

   - the different possible dissease that may happened in male and female. (e.g. breast cancer & fetal alcohol spectrum disorder (FASD) in female)

 ## The Natural Experiment Design
 Based on the change of social media itself.
 I guess we need to check the updating history of Twitter.
+Here is the general updating history of Twitter: https://blog.twitter.com/en_us/topics/product.html

 - [More clarity on reported Tweets and enforcement (October 2018)](https://blog.twitter.com/en_us/topics/product/2018/more-clarity-on-reported-tweets-and-enforcement.html)